calogero308/U_NET_VOC12/README.md

   -Prediction script for single images

-  -Checkpoints saved at multiple stages (e.g., 40, 45, 50, 55 epochs)
+  -Checkpoints saved at multiple stages (e.g., 40, 45, 50 epochs) "I only loaded the 50 epochs

   -Interactive main script to choose between training, evaluation, and prediction